unicorn-23/GwasWA/README.md

 `gwaswa --step downloadsra --sralist srr_list.txt`

-The downloaded `.sra` files associated with the specified SRA accession(s) will be stored in the `gwaswaOutput/wgs/sra` directory.
+The downloaded SRA files associated with the specified SRA accession(s) will be stored in the `gwaswaOutput/wgs/sra` directory.
 In case of download or integrity verification failures, the file `err_sra_log.txt` will be generated in the `gwaswaOutput/wgs/sra` directory to track failed SRA accessions.

 ## Convert SRA to FASTQ, `--step sratofastq`

 To convert SRA files to FASTQ format, employ the following command with the respective parameters:

--   `--sradir <path>`: Directory containing the `.sra` files to be converted into FASTQ format.
+-   `--sradir <path>`: Directory containing the SRA files to be converted into FASTQ format.
 -   `--nThrds <int>`: Number of simultaneous conversions into FASTQ format, including compression into `.gz` files.

 `gwaswa --step sratofastq --sradir gwaswaOutput/wgs/sra `

-Once the conversion of the input `.sra` files in the designated directory is completed, the resulting `.fastq` files will be stored in the `gwaswaOutput/wgs/raw` directory in `.gz` format.
+Once the conversion of the input SRA files in the designated directory is completed, the resulting FASTQ files will be stored in the `gwaswaOutput/wgs/raw` directory in compressed format.

 ## FASTQ quality control, `--step readsqc`

 To perform quality control on FASTQ files, utilize the following command with the associated parameters:

 -   `--rawfastqdir <path>`: Directory containing FASTQ files for quality control.
--   `--quality <int>`: Set the Phred quality threshold.
-The default value is 20.
-Low-quality bases at the 3' end are trimmed based on this threshold.
+-   `--quality <int>`: The default value is 20.
+Set the Phred quality threshold, low-quality bases at the 3' end are trimmed based on this threshold.
 -   `--phred <str>`: Choose the Illumina version for quality scoring.
 Options:
     -   `phred33`: Default.
 For Illumina 1.9+ using ASCII 33 quality scores.
     -   `phred64`: For Illumina 1.5 using ASCII 64 quality scores.
--   `--length <int>`: Sets a length threshold.
+-   `--length <int>`: The default value is 20.
+Sets a length threshold.
 Reads below this threshold after quality control will be rejected.
-The default is 20.
 -   `--stringency <int>`: The default value is 1.
 Allows a certain number of bases of the linker sequence to remain at the end.
 -   `--error <float>`: The default value is 0.1.
 Specifies the maximum allowable error rate.
 -   `--nThrds <int>`: Number of concurrent quality control processes for FASTQ files, including compression into `.fq.gz` format.

 `gwaswa --step readsqc --rawfastqdir gwaswaOutput/wgs/raw`

-Once the quality control process is completed, the cleaned FASTQ files will be stored in the `gwaswaOutput/wgs/clean` directory in `.fq.gz` compressed format.
+Once the quality control process is completed, the cleaned FASTQ files will be stored in the `gwaswaOutput/wgs/clean` directory.

 ## Quality evaluation, `--step qualityevaluation`